f-hafner/f-hafner.github.io/content/papers/privacy-testing/index.md

 ---
 title: "Empirically testing privacy in machine learning "
-date: 2024-03-29
+date: 2024-11-20
 url: /privacy-testing/
 # aliases:
 #     - /old_url.html
 tags: ["machine learning", "differential privacy", "literature review"]
 author: ["Flavio Hafner", "Chang Sun"]
-description: "We review the empirical testing of privacy in machine learning, focusing on the intuitions for and assumptions behind such tests.
-We then discuss whether and how these tests could be used when evaluating generative algorithms for deployment at statistical agencies and in the health care system. "
+description: "We review the empirical testing of privacy in machine learning.
+We discuss whether and how these tests could be used when evaluating generative algorithms for deployment at statistical agencies and in the health care system. "
-summary: "We review the empirical testing of privacy in machine learning, focusing on the intuitions for and assumptions behind such tests.
-We then discuss whether and how these tests could be used when evaluating generative algorithms for deployment at statistical agencies and in the health care system. "
+summary: "We review the empirical testing of privacy in machine learning.
+We discuss whether and how these tests could be used when evaluating generative algorithms for deployment at statistical agencies and in the health care system. "
 # cover:
 #     image: "/paper_figure.png"
 #     alt: "Figure from paper"